AlirezaRahimpour/ML-for-smart-homes/README.md

 Our experiment in this part consists of two major steps:

-1-Disaggregation of the power signal of whole building to power signals of all the circuits and devices existing in the building.
+1-Disaggregation of the power signal of the whole building to power signals of all the circuits and devices existing in the building.

-There are 16 different devices (in FRP1), circuits and plugs in the building:
+There are 16 different devices (in FRP1), circuits, and plugs in the building:
-HVAC unit, 480/208 Transformer, lighting circuits: 1, 3, 5, 7, Plug circuits: 1, 3, 5, 7, cord reel circuit, lighting control box, exhaust fan, piping heat trace, exterior lighting (lighting and emergency) and building control circuit.
+HVAC unit, 480/208 Transformer, lighting circuits: 1, 3, 5, 7, Plug circuits: 1, 3, 5, 7, cord reel circuit, lighting control box, exhaust fan, piping heat trace, exterior lighting (lighting and emergency) and building control circuits.

 2-Decomposition of the obtained HVAC power signal from the previous step and estimating the power consumption profile of its components including: two compressors, two condenser fan and one indoor blower.
 The above Figure illustrates this hierarchical architecture.
 We collected the data in two different buildings (i.e., FRP1 and FRP2).
 The following is a brief  explanation about each.